mmarinel/N-Puzzle-AI/README.md

 *Claim 2*: Whenever *A\** selects a node n for expansion, the optimal path to that node has been found

-*Proof*: Let's suppose this is not the case.
-As a first consequence, we have that there were two children of an ancestor of node n such that one of them was on the optimal path to the state at node n, while the other was not.
+*Proof*: Let's suppose that this is not the case.
+As a first consequence, we have that there were two children of an ancestor of node n such that one of them was on the optimal path to the state contained at node n, while the other one was not.
-Let's call ñ the ancestor, n1 the children that was the ancestor of n, and n2 the children that was the ancestor of n*, the node containing the same state as n that is on the optimal path.
+Let's call ñ such common ancestor, n1 the children that was the ancestor of n (the node on the sub-optimal path), and n2 the children that was the ancestor of n* (the node containing the same state as n that was on the optimal path).

 *Clam 1* tells us that values of f along any path are non decreasing, so